 The human mouth is a complex system made up of various tissues and a number of different parts, which include the gums, jaw, teeth, and inner cheeks.
 These components are interconnected in function.
 For example, how the upper and lower jaws come together is known as an occlusion, and if your teeth are misaligned this can result in several significant dental health problems, including tooth decay and reduced bite strength.
-A full mouth reconstruction is a comprehensive treatment of any and all oral health issues that may be compromising your dental and overall wellbeing.
-By addressing the entirety of the mouth in one procedure, we can restore the natural beauty and brilliance to your smile.
+A full-mouth reconstruction is a comprehensive treatment of any and all oral health issues that may be compromising your dental and overall well being.
+By addressing the entirety of the mouth in 1 procedure, we can restore the natural beauty and brilliance to your smile.

 Tooth loss and extensive tooth damage can also lead to deterioration in your dental health.
-Teeth that are atypically angled or fractured, some surfaces may be hard-to-reach and may therefore receive less brushing and flossing time, in which case the risk of an oral infection increases.
+Teeth that are atypically angled or fractured, may have some hard-to-reach surfaces and therefore, may receive less brushing and flossing time, which increases the risk of an oral infection.
 Furthermore, if your upper and lower arches are not fitting well together and your teeth are already significantly damaged, the risk of further fracturing and straining is higher than it would be otherwise.

 Does visiting the dentist make you feel nervous or anxious?
 At our Palm Beach Gardens, FL practice we prioritize your health and your comfort, and to that effect we offer a variety of spa-like amenities.
 Our patients can benefit from luxuries like aromatherapy, massage chairs, and silent hand pieces.
-Additionally, Dr. Ajmo is one of a small number of south Florida dentists who specializes in sedation therapy, which will keep you calm and awake during the procedure.
+Additionally, Dr. Ajmo is 1 of a small number of South Florida dentists who specializes in Sedation Therapy, which will keep you calm and awake during the procedure.
 Expertly monitored by Dr. Ajmo and his elite staff, oral conscious sedation is safe, effective, and extremely popular amongst our patients.